Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

 As shown in Figure~\ref{fig:round_parition_implement_method}(b), in the scatter-based method, each processing node has an nID list derived from round partition (described in the next paragraph).
-Each processing node (e.g., N$_{0}$) actively sends the feature vector of each vertex (e.g., V$_{0}$) to the remote processing nodes (e.g., N$_{3}$, N$_{6}$, and N$_{7}$) where the out-going neighboring vertices (e.g., V$_{35}$, V$_{51}$, V$_{54}$, and V$_{39}$) locate.
-Then, the feature vectors are aggregated in remote processing nodes.
+Each processing node (e.g., N$_{0}$) actively sends the feature vector of each vertex (e.g., V$_{0}$) to the remote processing nodes (e.g., N$_{3}$, N$_{6}$, and N$_{7}$) where the out-going neighboring vertices (e.g., V$_{35}$, V$_{51}$, V$_{54}$, and V$_{39}$) reside.
+Then, the feature vectors are aggregated in the remote processing nodes.
 As a result, message passing only happens in a single direction.
-From the above, the scatter-based method inherently matches the behavior of topology-aware multicast mechanism, helping eliminate the request-response loop, and thus achieves lower design complexity than the gather-based method.
-Hence, MultiGCN employs the scatter-based method.
+From the above analysis, it can be seen that the scatter-based method inherently matches the behavior of topology-aware multicast mechanism, helping eliminate the request-response loop, and thus achieves lower design complexity than the gather-based method.
+Hence, we employ the scatter-based method for MultiGCN.

-\textbf{Round Partition and Execution.} To avoid unacceptable routing latency and redundant off-chip memory accesses, a round execution method coupled with a simple round partition is proposed.